 - If the product is flammable, explosive, or corrosive

 - Check for care symbols and their meaning

 This information is very important and plays a major part in treatment or first aid if exposed to poisoning.

 Additional sections on the label describe delayed effects of chemical exposure such as possible tumors or reproductive problems, and allergic effects.

 Storage and disposal instructions detail how to store the chemical, deal with any accidental spills, and dispose of empty containers and any excess pesticides.
-One key statement for storage and disposal instructions – “Store in original container only.”
+One key statement for storage and disposal or care instructions – “Store in original container only.”